Tlaxcaltec: Ethnogenesis and migration

+Around the year 1290 AD, this group arrived in the Valley of Mexico and founded a settlement called Poyauhtlan, on the shores of Lake Texcoco.
+However, their stay in this region was brief: because they led an existence described as "primitive" and lived in caves, they soon came into conflict with other, more established groups, who forced them to abandon the valley.
 The Tlaxcalteca were a Nahua group, one of—alongside the Mexica and five others—the seven tribes which migrated from their original homeland in the north.
 After settling in (what is now called) Tlaxcala, they formed a conglomeration of three distinct ethnic groups—speakers of Nahuatl, Otomi, and Pinome—that comprised the four city-states (altepetl) of Tlaxcallān, or Tlaxcala.
 The Nahuatl-speakers eventually became the dominant ethnic group; and, though the four cities were supposed to have had equal status within the confederation, the city of Tizatlan was effectively controlling Tlaxcala by the time of European contact.